 Objectives

-The JCA-Cloud will propose an allocation of the deliverables of the Focus Group on cloud computing to the relevant ITU-T study groups according to their domain of competence.

-The JCA-Cloud will ensure that the ITU-T cloud computing standardization work is progressed in a well-coordinated manner among relevant study groups, for example, Study Group 5 on ICT and climate change, Study Group 11 on protocols and interoperability, Study Group 12 on QoS and Study Group 17 on security.
+The JCA-Cloud will ensure that the ITU-T cloud computing standardization work is progressed in a well-coordinated manner among relevant study groups, for example, Study Group 2 on telecommunication management, Study Group 5 on ICT and climate change, Study Group 11 on protocols and interoperability, Study Group 12 on QoS and Study Group 17 on security.

 When duplication of effort or planning issues are discovered, the JCA-Cloud will report this to Study Group 13 as the lead study group to coordinate activities related to cloud computing with other relevant study groups.